froukje/datamapu/content/posts/classical_ml/adaboost_example_reg.md

 ## Introduction

-AdaBoost is an ensemble model, that sequentially builds new models based on the errors of the previous model to improve the predictions.
+AdaBoost is an ensemble model that sequentially builds new models based on the errors of the previous model to improve the predictions.
 The most common case is to use Decision Trees as base models.
 Very often the examples explained are for classification tasks.
-AdaBoost can however also be used for Regression problems, on what we will focus in this post.
+AdaBoost can, however, also be used for regression problems.
+This is what we will focus on in this post.
 This article covers the detailed calculations of a simplified example.
 For a general explanation of the algorithm, please refer to [AdaBoost - Explained]({{< ref "/posts/classical_ml/adaboost.md">}}).

 ## Data

 We use a very simplified example dataset to make the development of the model by hand easier.
 We use a dataset containing 10 samples.
-It contains the features 'age', 'likes height', and 'likes goats'.
+It includes the features 'age', 'likes height', and 'likes goats'.
 The target variable is 'climbed meters'.
-That is we want to estimate how many meters a person climbed depending on their age, and whether they like height and goats.
+That is we want to estimate how many meters a person has climbed depending on their age, and whether they like height and goats.
 For comparison purposes, we used that same dataset in the article [Decision Trees for Regression - Example]({{< ref "/posts/classical_ml/decision_tree_regression_example.md">}}).

 ![adaboost_reg_data](/images/adaboost/ab_example_reg_data.png)
 *The dataset used in this example.*